Nagaland Potato Festival 2026 Highlights Agri-Trade Potential at Jakhama

 ALSO READ: Nagaland Potato Festival 2026 Highlights Agri-Trade Potential at Jakhama

-Short speeches were also delivered by Veyielo Doulo, Director of the Department of Tourism, and the Commanding Officer of the 7th Battalion Madras Regiment, Jakhama Military Station.
+Short speeches were also delivered by Veyielo Doulo, Director of the Department of Tourism, and the Commanding Officer of the 7th Battalion Madras Regiment, Jakhama Military Station, both of whom highlighted the role of agriculture in promoting local development and rural prosperity.

 Previous Post Next Post